Ways to Reduce Your Bail

 “Good cause” for a reduction in bail generally means a change in circumstances related to the defendant or the proceedings.
 For example, if your Los Angeles criminal defense lawyer succeeds in having some charges dismissed, he or she may also be able to reduce your bail.
 However, good cause does not mean that one judge disagrees with another’s decision on bail, meaning that your best opportunity for reducing your bail is at your arraignment or the initial bail hearing.

-4. Reducing Bail by Working with Spolin Law P.C.
+4. Reducing Bail by Working with Experienced Attorneys

-Spolin Law P.C. works with a bail bond provider to secure reduced rates for Spolin Law P.C. clients.
+Some law firms work with bail bond providers to secure reduced rates for their clients.
 This rate reduction can result in thousands of dollars in savings for many clients, and up to ninety-thousand dollars in savings for clients facing high court-set bail.
-Contact our office to learn how you can benefit as other Spolin Law P.C. clients have.
-We provide free consultations and can be reached at (310) 424-5816.
+For help finding qualified counsel, visit SPCRC's Recommended Lawyers.

 - Ways to Reduce Your Bail